mjthree/gfs-wind-interpolator/README.md

 ---

+## 🔒 Why Source Directly from NOAA?

+For operations requiring atmospheric wind data, it may be advantageous to source forecasts directly from official U.S. government models such as HRRR or GFS provided by NOAA, rather than relying on third-party public websites like the Mark Schulze wind profiler.
+While both methods involve retrieving data over the internet, using government-hosted sources may offer greater reliability and reduce exposure to unvetted external platforms.
+Additionally, once the data is downloaded, it can be processed locally without further internet access, enabling offline use in communications-restricted environments.
+This approach may enhance operational resilience and data integrity in tactical or field applications.

+---

 ## 📦 Requirements

 - **Python 3.8+** (tested on Python 3.8-3.13)
 - **Recommended**: macOS or Linux (Windows WSL also works)

+### System Requirements

+- **Memory**: Minimum 2GB RAM (4GB+ recommended for large files)
+- **Storage**: ~50MB per forecast file (cached locally)
+- **Network**: Internet connection for initial data download
+- **Processing**: Single-core processing is sufficient

+### Performance Considerations

+- **First Run**: May take 1-2 minutes to download initial data
+- **Subsequent Runs**: Typically 10-30 seconds with cached files
+- **File Size**: GFS files ~50MB, HRRR files ~200MB
+- **Cache Management**: Old files are automatically detected and can be refreshed

 ### Python Dependencies